jonlpersson/ed-latimore/site/_posts/2022-11-28-my-review-of-hairmetto-topical-saw-palmetto.md

   - how-to-be-a-hot-guy
 description: >-
-  Hairmetto Topical Saw Palmetto is an all-natural alternative to topical finasteride+minoxidil solutions on the market.
+  Hairmetto Topical Saw Palmetto is an all-natural alternative to topical finasteride.
 I've been using it in my hair loss stack for over a year.
 image: /assets/images/drafts/approved-headshot.jpeg
 ---
 Hairmetto Hair Serum For Hair Loss is an all-natural solution hair loss treatment for men who want fuller hair and combat hair loss without: